Mexico's Caribbean coast: discover Cancun & the Riviera Maya

 Playa del Carmen and Tulum are generally more popular with Europeans but even these destinations, although just one hour apart, have their own identities.

-Playa del Carmen, Riveria Maya, Mexico © Elelicht - Wikimedia Commons
+Playa del Carmen, Riveria Maya, Mexico © Elelicht - Wikimedia CC BY-SA 3.0

 Playa del Carmen has everything you need including boutique shops and cafés.
 There's just as much nightlife as Cancun all within walking distance of your accommodation but instead of all inclusive prices you have the freedom to bar hop.